aitesam961/ara-build-playground/readmeI.md

 ```

 The information about this error on the internet points to this issue with Questasim.
-I tried the following but without success.
+I tried the following but without success:

 - Tried manually placing the ["svdpi.h"](https://github.com/grg/verilator/blob/master/include/vltstd/svdpi.h) under /tb/dpi but with no luck.
 Seems Questasim has its own svdpi lib whose source directory is unknown.

 - Tried adding checking flags in the Makefile: compile scripts, make the debug more verbose but without success.

-- Tried Questasim 2021.2, 2021.1, 2020.4, 10.7x
+- Tried Questasim 2021.2, 2020.4, 10.7x
 - The error status differs in some variants (10.7x) but the key issue with svdpi.h persists.

 - Tried recompiling all the sources with a fresh clone but the issue persists.